lightning/bolts/08-transport.md

        receiving messages for the duration of the session, are generated.
 10. `rn = 0, sn = 0`
      * The sending and receiving nonces are initialized to 0.
+11. `rck = sck = ck`
+     * The sending and receiving chaining keys are initialized the same.

 ## Lightning Message Specification